nZEDb/nZEDb_Misc/Guides/Various/Cache/Guide.md

+Guide for installing cache servers for nZEDb.
+-
 ####Notes:

 >You can install all 3 cache servers listed below, but only 1 can be configured to be used in nZEDb.